List of ZX Spectrum clones: Impulse

 Impulse (ru: Импульс) series was built by the RIP plant in Krasnodar.
 The keyboard had Cyrillic characters and the ROM was modified.
 The Impulse-M model featured a built-in SECAM encoder for connecting the computer to a TV.

 Iskra-1085

 The Iskra-1085 (ru: Искра 1085) was a ZX Spectrum 48K clone with 64K of RAM.
 Developed in the second half of the 1980s, it was produced by Schetmash in Kursk.
 The computer had a built-in power supply.

 Julduz

-The Julduz (Юлдуз, meaning "star" in Azerbaijani) was a ZX Spectrum clone aimed at schools, with 64KB of RAM.
+The Julduz (Yulduz; Юлдуз, meaning "star" in Azerbaijani) was a ZX Spectrum clone aimed at schools, with 64 KB of RAM.

 Kay 1024

 The Kay 1024 was a Russian clone of the ZX Spectrum, released by NEMO in 1998.
 It was intended to rival the popular Scorpion ZS 256, and had a slightly lower price despite carrying far more onboard RAM (1024 KB).
-It features a controller for a standard PC keyboard, as well as an HDD, but not for FDDs – although support for these was available via an expansion card.
+It features a controller for a standard PC keyboard, as well as an HDD, but not for FDDs; support for these was available via an expansion card.
 The CPU has a turbo mode, enabling it to run at 10 MHz.